actionjack/so-you-want-to-onboard-a-devops-engineer/README.md

     * [Invoke](http://www.pyinvoke.org/)
     * [Fabric](http://www.fabfile.org/)
     * [Paver](https://github.com/paver/paver)
-  * Put safety  conditionals in your configuration management to do be able to test runs without the worry of screwing up e.g. Ansible tasks:
+  * Put safe  conditionals in your configuration management to do be able to test runs without the worry of screwing up e.g. Ansible tasks:

 ```
 - name: “Do something really Dangerous"